EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 - Automotive
 ---

-**This article was made to commemorate for the past F1inSchools team, PROTOANIC Racing - Winners of the National Autodesk Research and Development award.**
+**This article was made to commemorate for the past F1inSchools team, PROTOANIC Racing - Winners of the UK National Autodesk Research and Development award.**

 **We wish to share our ground-breaking research with the world**